ridhanofficial/ridhanofficial/README.md

 ---

 ## 🌟 **What I Do**
-🚀 **Founder at Atodoz:** Delivering IT solutions that integrate IoT and AI/ML technologies.
 🎬 **EFX Editing:** Crafting **30-second reels, status videos**, and **quality settings presets**.
 🌐 **Web Projects:** Building elegant, interactive, and user-friendly web apps like YouTube downloaders, image classifiers, and admin dashboards.
 🎓 **AI/ML Research:** Tackling real-world problems with innovative AI/ML approaches, like CAPTCHA refinement and predictive modeling.